 It's easier than ever to introduce someone new to hunting in Wisconsin.
 Anyone can now obtain a mentored-only hunting license and hunt without first completing a hunter education course.
-He or she must be accompanied by a licensed hunter (mentor), hunt within arm's reach of the mentor and follow other rules.
-Such mentored hunts remove barriers to hunting yet still allow people to safely experience hunting in a highly-controlled manner.
+They must be accompanied by a licensed hunter (mentor), hunt within arm's reach of the mentor and follow other rules.
+Such mentored hunts remove barriers to hunting yet still allow people to safely experience hunting in a highly controlled manner.
 There are other ways people can Learn to Hunt in Wisconsin, too.

-This one-on-one mentoring opportunity gives first-time hunters a chance to try hunting and enables veteran hunters to pass on their passion for the outdoors and help keep Wisconsin's hunting heritage strong.
+This one-on-one mentoring opportunity gives first-time hunters a chance to try hunting and enables veteran hunters to share their passion for the outdoors and help keep Wisconsin's hunting heritage strong.